-Find out here what you need to do to prevent hazards that can damage our infrastructure.
+Find out here what you need to do to stay safe and prevent hazards that can damage infrastructure.

 We have put together these guidelines to help you avoid hazardous situations that can damage our pipelines, during construction works.

 Buildings, obstructions and storage of materials over a main

 Placement of structures, equipment, such as cranes, and storage of items over mains can cause excessive loads to be applied resulting in damage or a burst and also prevent or delay access for maintenance, repairs or emergencies.

 Storage of materials, placement of equipment, and building of any structure must be no closer than 3m for pipelines smaller than 300mm and 5mm for pipelines bigger than 300mm.
 Items that can be relocated and do not cause an excessive load are exempt.

 Cathodic protection systems reduce pipeline corrosion on metallic pipes by the application of an electrical current.
 Damage to cathodic protection systems, while having no obvious immediate effect, may cause accelerated deterioration and early failure of a pipeline.

 Identify and positively locate any buried cathodic protection components likely to be affected by the work as part of the site survey.